TareqK/tareqk.github.io/aboutme.md

 baking, and preservation - this plays nicely with my love of tech, as I find myself often using my tinkering skills to create new tools to help me do those things.
-Its always fun to spend a weekend in the kitchen, just going at it with new recipies, cures, and techniques.
+Its always fun to spend a weekend in the kitchen, just going at it with new recipes, cures, and techniques.

 Im a big open source advocate.
-I am part of the local [Palestinian Open Source Community](https://palosc.org), and handle organization and professional outreach for the group.
+I am part of the local [Palestinian Open Source Community](https://palosc.org), and handle organization and professional outreach for the group, In addition to holding the post of director general for the [Palestinian IT Society](https://pits.ps), an industry group of individuals that try to showcase the best of and improve the IT industry in palestine.